WooCommerce Automated Emails: The Ultimate Guide To Boosting Profits With Automation

 From the question at the top to the call to action button copy -everything is quite aware of what the buyer needs.

-Action Tip: Think of how often your customers would be using the product and hence when you should be reaching out to them for replenishment or refilling.
+Action Tip: Think of how often your customers would be using the product and when you should reach out to them for replenishment or refilling.
 Two emails work better than one - you can send the first one ten days in advance and the other 3-4 days before.

 You don’t have to offer a discount because they already need the item, so why train them to expect a coupon every time for replenishment?
 Reminding on time is good enough.